sxyazi/yazi/README.md

 - 💪 **Powerful Async Task Scheduling and Management**: Provides real-time progress updates, task cancellation, and internal task priority assignment.
 - 🖼️ **Built-in Support for Multiple Image Protocols**: Also integrated with Überzug++ and Chafa, covering almost all terminals.
 - 🌟 **Built-in Code Highlighting and Image Decoding**: Combined with the pre-loading mechanism, greatly accelerates image and normal file loading.
-- 🔌 **Concurrent Plugin System**: UI plugins (rewriting most of the UI), functional plugins, custom previewer/preloader/fetcher; Just some pieces of Lua.
+- 🔌 **Concurrent Plugin System**: UI plugins (rewriting most of the UI), functional plugins, custom previewer/preloader/spotter/fetcher; Just some pieces of Lua.
 - 📡 **Data Distribution Service**: Built on a client-server architecture (no additional server process required), integrated with a Lua-based publish-subscribe model, achieving cross-instance communication and state persistence.
 - 📦 **Package Manager**: Install plugins and themes with one command, keeping them up to date, or pin them to a specific version.
 - 🧰 Integration with ripgrep, fd, fzf, zoxide
 - 💫 Vim-like input/pick/confirm/which/notify component, auto-completion for cd paths
-- 🏷️ Multi-Tab Support, Cross-directory selection, Scrollable Preview (for videos, PDFs, archives, directories, code, etc.)
+- 🏷️ Multi-Tab Support, Cross-directory selection, Scrollable Preview (for videos, PDFs, archives, code, fonts, etc.)
 - 🔄 Bulk Renaming, Visual Mode, File Chooser
 - 🎨 Theme System, Mouse Support, Trash Bin, Custom Layouts, CSI u
 - ... and more!